Conjunction fallacy: Tversky & Kahneman (1983)

 The probability of the conjunctions is never greater than that of its conjuncts.
 Therefore, the first choice is more probable.

-The Linda Problem

-In a classic demonstration of the conjunction fallacy, Tversky and Kahneman presented participants with a description of “Linda,” a young woman described as politically engaged and concerned with social justice.
-Participants were then asked to judge which statement was more probable: that Linda was a bank teller, or that she was a bank teller and active in the feminist movement.
-A large majority chose the conjunction, even though basic probability theory states that the probability of two events both occurring cannot exceed the probability of either event alone.
-The authors argued that people relied on a representativeness heuristic, judging by how much the description fit a stereotype rather than by normative probability rules.

 Criticism

 Critics such as Gerd Gigerenzer and Ralph Hertwig criticized the Linda problem on grounds such as the wording and framing.
 The question of the Linda problem may violate conversational maxims in that people assume that the question obeys the maxim of relevance.
 Gigerenzer argues that some of the terminology used have polysemous meanings, the alternatives of which he claimed were more "natural".
 He argues that one meaning of probable ("what happens frequently") corresponds to the mathematical probability people are supposed to be tested on, but other meanings ("what is plausible" and "whether there is evidence") do not.
 The term "and" has even been argued to have relevant polysemous meanings.
 Many techniques have been developed to control for this possible misinterpretation, but none of them has dissipated the effect.

 Many variations in wording of the Linda problem were studied by Tversky and Kahneman.
 If the first option is changed to obey conversational relevance, i.e., "Linda is a bank teller whether or not she is active in the feminist movement" the effect is decreased, but the majority (57%) of the respondents still commit the conjunction error.
 If the probability is changed to frequency format (see debiasing section below) the effect is reduced or eliminated.
 However, studies exist in which indistinguishable conjunction fallacy rates have been observed with stimuli framed in terms of probabilities versus frequencies.

 The wording criticisms may be less applicable to the conjunction effect in separate evaluation.
 The "Linda problem" has been studied and criticized more than other types of demonstration of the effect (some described below).

 In an incentivized experimental study, it has been shown that the conjunction fallacy decreased in those with greater cognitive ability, though it did not disappear.
 It has also been shown that the conjunction fallacy becomes less prevalent when subjects are allowed to consult with other subjects.

 Still, the conjunction fallacy occurs even when people are asked to make bets with real money, and when they solve intuitive physics problems of various designs.